Translations of Ulysses: Irish

 Ulysses was published in Irish translation in 1991–1992, seventy years after its original publication.
 The translation, titled Uiliséas, was primarily done by James Henry (Séamas Ó hInnéirghe), a retired medical doctor and former Royal Air Force officer.
-Henry used Irish at home and in school in his childhood, though later rarely used it in his later life.
+Henry used Irish at home and in school in his childhood, though rarely used it in his later life.

-The translation was an eight-year project (1984–1991) that Henry worked on from his Belfast home.
-He was assisted by his brother-in-law Basil Wilson (Breasail Uilsean) and childhood friend James Mangan (Séamus Ó Mongáin), both of whom had expertise in old and middle Irish.
+The translation took eight years (1984–1991); Henry worked on it from his Belfast home, assisted by his brother-in-law Basil Wilson (Breasail Uilsean) and childhood friend James Mangan (Séamus Ó Mongáin), both of whom had expertise in old and middle Irish.
 Henry's son Basil (Breasail Ó hInnéirghe) also contributed to one booklet, and Mangan completed another booklet independently.

 Central Europe

 Hungarian

 Ulysses was first translated into Hungarian by Endre Gáspár.
 The book was published in 1,000 copies in 1947.
 This translation was both praised and heavily criticised: writer Miklós Szentkuthy, who translated the book in 1974, wrote of Gáspár's translation that it normalises', 'consolidates', 'flattens', 'dilutes', 'irons out', 'sobers up', 'tames', 'greys', 'kills' Joyce's sentences, depriving them of their poetry, playfulness, word-music and rhythm".